ocean-slang/ocean-slang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 My name is Sarah Lang and I am a <strong>Postdoctoral Research Scholar</strong> at Scripps Institution of Oceanography.
+I recently received my Ph.D. at the University of Rhode Island's Graduate School of Oceanography, where I studied <strong>physical oceanography</strong>.

-I work with a variety of tools and observational approaches to better understand the <strong>impacts of (sub)mesoscale dynamics on phytoplankton and carbon export</strong>.
+'I work with a variety of tools and observational approaches to better understand the <strong>impacts of (sub)mesoscale dynamics on phytoplankton and carbon export</strong>.

 My project page contains an overview of my Ph.D. work.
 My current postdoc projects will be included soon.